jbittel/django-mama-cas/docs/settings.rst

    .. note::

       By default, the single logout requests are sent synchronously.
-If `gevent`_ is installed, they are sent asynchronously.
+If `requests-futures`_ is installed, they are sent asynchronously.

    .. warning::